run2bizdocs/documentation/en-us/docs/4biz-helium/get-started/installation-and-upgrade/perform-installation/start-install.md

-Title: Download and installation of programs
+Title: Installing 4biz Platform

-# Download and installation of programs
+# Installing 4biz Platform

-As previously stated, the installation steps in local environments consist of downloading and installing several programs.
-For all the steps below, we assume that the server has Internet access.
-We also recommend that the installation process be performed by a professional with at least intermediate knowledge of Linux.
+The installation steps in local environments consist of downloading and installing several programs.
+For all the steps below we recommend that the installation process be performed by a professional with at least intermediate knowledge of Linux.
 Follow the installation steps below:

 1. Java JDK;
 2. Wildfly;